kovidgoyal/calibre/manual/edit.rst

 The Table of Contents view shows you the current table of contents in the book.
 Double clicking on any entry opens the place that entry points to in an editor.
 You can right click to edit the Table of Contents, refresh the view or expand/collapse all items.
-Access this view via :guilabel:`Views->Table of Contents`.
+Access this view via :guilabel:`View->Table of Contents`.

 Checking the spelling of words in the book